rlhk/logseq-url-plus/README.md

 URL+ is a [Logseq](https://logseq.com) plugin written in [ClojureScript](https://clojurescript.org) with [shadow-cljs](https://github.com/thheller/shadow-cljs) as the main tooling.

-The plugin takes the last token of an editing block, be it a word or URL, and augments the block with related metadata from the internet.
+The plugin takes the last token of an editing block, be it a word or URL, and augments the block with associated metadata in various formats.

 If the last token is a valid URL, metadata or API response is fetched, then the block is modified by applying a selected template.
 The plugin also fetches compact dictionary definition of a word term, or attach a few useful links to it.